-Firefighting plane from Russia crashes in southern Turkey
+Russian firefighting plane crashes in Turkey; 8 killed

 “We had dispatched a plane to the area but we lost communication with the plane a while ago and it crashed.
 The situation is very new.
 We dispatched many units to the area where the plane crashed,” he said.

+The Be-200 is a two-engine amphibious aircraft used in Russia and other nations to fight forest fires.
+It is capable of dropping up to 270 metric tons of water in multiple runs during a single mission.

 Wildfires in Turkey’s Mediterranean region began in late July and have incinerated thousands of acres of forests, mostly in the seaside provinces of Mugla and Antalya.
-Turkey’s forestry minister, Bekir Pakdemirli, said Thursday that 299 fires had been brought under control over 16 days by firefighters, helicopters and planes.

-Eight people have died in the wildfires, which came after Turkey and the whole Mediterranean region endured a prolonged heat wave.
+The fires came as Turkey and the whole Mediterranean endured a prolonged heat wave.

 Climate scientists say there is little doubt climate change from the burning of coal, oil and natural gas is driving more extreme events, such as heat waves, droughts, wildfires, floods and storms.